MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning: Method

 \subsection{Collaborative Consultation}

 Since we have a preliminary summary report $Repo$, the objective of the Collaborative Consultation stage is to engage distinct domain experts in multiple rounds of discussions and ultimately render a summary report that is recognized by all experts.
-During each round of discussions, the experts give their personal votes (\emph{yes}/\emph{no}) as well as modification opinions if they vote \emph{no} for the current report.
+The overall procedure of this phase is presented in Algorithm \ref{Algo}.
+During each round of discussions, the experts give their votes (\emph{yes}/\emph{no}): $vote = \text{LLM}\left(Repo, \texttt{r}_\texttt{vote}, \texttt{prompt}_\texttt{vote}\right)$, as well as modification opinions if they vote \emph{no} for the current report.
 Afterward, the report will be revised based on the modification opinions.
-Specifically, during the $i$-th round of discussion, we note the modification comments from the experts as $Mod_i$, then we can acquire the updated report as $Repo_i = \text{LLM}\left(Repo_{i-1}, Mod_i, \texttt{prompt}_\texttt{mod}\right)$.
-In this way, the discussions are held iteratively until all experts vote \emph{yes} for the final report $Repo_f$.
+Specifically, during the $j$-th round of discussion, we note the modification comments from the experts as $Mod_j$, then we can acquire the updated report as $Repo_j = \text{LLM}\left(Repo_{j-1}, Mod_j, \texttt{prompt}_\texttt{mod}\right)$.
+In this way, the discussions are held iteratively until all experts vote \emph{yes} for the final report $Repo_f$ or the discussion number attains the maximum attempts threshold.